 2. Enter your "Salary Information" (using estimates you just determined)

-• Early Career Pay - This is calculated by PayScale.com as the median pay for alumni with 0-5 years out of college.
+• Early Career Pay - This is calculated by PayScale.com as the median pay for alumni who are 0-5 years out of college.

-• Mid-Career Pay - This is calculated by PayScale.com as the median pay for alumni with 10+ years out of college.
+• Mid-Career Pay - This is calculated by PayScale.com as the median pay for alumni who are 10+ years out of college.

-→ The calculator can run 5 scenarios so that you can compare different options.
-For your convenience and to remove clutter, only the first column is turned on.
-If you want to activate columns 2-5 you can turn any of them on at the top of that column.
-Then you can overwrite any variable on in a yellow box to compare choices.
+→ The calculator can run 5 different scenarios so that you can compare different options.
+If you want to activate or deactivate columns 2-5 you can toggle them at the top of that column.
+Then you can edit any variable in a yellow box to compare different choices.

-→ We suggest starting off with one column and then adding more as you analyze deeper.
-Remember you can send a PDF (last page) to your email.
+→ We suggest starting off with one column and then changing specific variables in each column as you analyze deeper.
+Remember that you can send a PDF of your results with each changed variable to your email.